bdo311/metagene-maker/README.md

 1. Go to 'releases' above and download the latest tar.gz file.
 Unzip with `tar xvzf metagene-maker-0.x.tar.gz>`
 2. Alternatively, you can clone this git repository using `git clone`.
 3. Go into the folder: `cd <metagene-maker-0.x>`
-4. Install: `sudo python setup.py install`
+4. Make sure you have the needed dependencies (below).
+Install: `sudo python setup.py install`
 5. Make config file (see below)
 6. Ensure that you have a bedgraph for every sample you want to analyze.
 7. Ensure that you have properly formatted BED6/12 files for every region for which you want to build average profiles.
 You can make these with the included `knownGenes` module (see below).
 8. Run: `metagene_maker <config file> <name> <outputDir>` where <config file> is the configuration file you make using `example.conf` (provided) as the template.
 Instructions for making configuration file are below.
 Run this either in `screen` or `nohup`.
-9. Output: tab delimited files for each region in a new `averages` folder in the user-provided output directory.
+9. Output: tab delimited files for each region in a new `averages` folder in the user-provided output directory, as well as raw files named `allchr_sorted.txt` in each subfolder that contains binned profiles for each region and can be used for custom analysis.

 Usage
 --------